LWFlouisa/Amerimanga2p0/README.md

 {%- include style.html -%}

+# Amerimanga 2.0

 ## What We're About
 We believe that Amerimanga should not be seen as a negative thing, but rather as a term of endearment.
 For so long Amerimanga has been seen as a lesser form of manga that doesn't sell as much as Manga that originates in Japan.
-Part of our mission is to promote a global manga initiative that is about bringing positivity to the industry, rather than using it for reactionary and Trumpian purposes.
+Part of our mission is to promote a global manga initiative that is about bringing positivity to the industry, rather than using it for idealogical purposes.

+## Initial Goals
+-- Promoting more diversity in art styles.<br />
+-- Alternative means of syndication and self-promotion.<br />
+-- Exploring the limits of text comic formatting rather than word balloons.
+-- The development of a self-contained culture and language, generally fictional languages not tied to any present culture.<br />
+-- A charter against harassment like what has happened in previous twitter campaigns.<br />

 ## Alternative Syndication
 We seek alternative approaches to syndication rather than through magazines and webcomic sites, with more reasonable expectations for artists such as not overworking creators.
 This means publications that select their talent from existing webcomics, rather than developing inhouse content and stagnating innovation, or have characters churn out anything you can't keep up with the amount of series out there.